 There are deep held religious beliefs about money.
 Terry Dean covers this nicely in his book “Financial Freedom A Step-By-Step Practical Guide for Walking in God’s Blessings“.
 Search for it on Amazon.
 He tackles all the common myths and misunderstandings people have about money that are based on scripture.
 I learned a great deal from his book and I find myself recommending it all the time.
 I’ve given away several copies too.

 How do we change these limiting beliefs that are robbing us of our potential?
 The first step is to understand that limiting beliefs actually exist and learning to tune in and recognize them.
-I’m no master at this by any means.
+I’m no master at this by any means, I’m not a Doctor or psychologist.
 A lot of problems will disappear once you shine some light on them.
 Other problems take a lot of work to solve.
 Start paying close attention to your feelings – they’re incredibly important and often overlooked.
-Read Terry’s book and some of Joe’s books – they actually do mesh together nicely.
+Read Terry’s book.
 Take it one step at a time – that’s what I’m doing!

 Until next time,